 One of the most famous places in the world to visit in spring is Japan, notably Kyoto to see the sakura (cherry blossom), considered the most beautiful of Japanese flowers.
 While it’s difficult to predict peak blooming times, this usually happens at some point between late March and the first few weeks of April.
-According to 2018 cherry blossom predictions, there is still time to plan a quick trip.

 - Have kids with you?
 Did you know that there is a Universal Studios Japan in Osaka complete with Harry Potter World?